Yasser1214/Yasser1214/README.md

-- 👋 Hi there, I’m <font size="6"> @Yasser1214. </font>
+- 👋 Hi there, I’m <font size="10"> @Yasser1214. </font>
-- 🌱 I’m currently working on secret projects for important people.
+- :office: I’m currently working on secret projects for important people :alien:.
 - 🔧 I'm also trying to develop a technique to apply the Heimlich maneuver on myself (because of personal experiences).
-- 📫 How to reach me : yasser_dahy@hotmail.fr.
 - Now stranger 🚪 [open the door](https://github.com/Yasser1214?tab=repositories) or :arrow_down: [go down the stairs](images/spiders.jpg).